cbcrg/tcoffee/docs/tcoffee_quickstart.rst

   $$: t_coffee sample_dnaseq1.fasta -type=dna

-.. note:: please cite Notredame et al., JMB (2000), PMID:10964570
+.. note:: Please cite: Notredame, C., Higgins, D.G., Heringa, J. T-Coffee: a novel method for fast and accurate multiple sequence alignment.
+J. Mol.
+Biol., 302(1):205-217 (2000), PMID:10964570

 M-Coffee
 ========
-M-Coffee is a meta version of T-Coffee that makes it possible to combine the output of a combination of eight packages (Muscle, probcons, poa, dialignT, mafft, clustalw, PCMA and T-Coffee).
+M-Coffee is a meta version of T-Coffee that makes it possible to combine the output of a combination of eight packages (MUSCLE, ProbCons, POA, DIALIGN-T, MAFFT, ClustalW, PCMA and T-Coffee).
 If all these packages are already installed on your machine.
 You must:

 1) Set the following environment variables: